ManuelHany/djangoRest/README.md

 - We have 3 types of filters, direct filter, searching and ordering.
 - Direct filter is mainly for exact matches with keyword, while search can be more elastic depends on criteria:
 - ![img.png](img.png)

+9- Pagination:
+- Page Pagination
+- Offset Limit Pagination
+- Cursor Pagination
+They are all translated to limit and offset at the end.

+Silk:
+- Silk is one of the best tools that could be used to trace the query that hit the database.
+- Here we used select related in the foreign key to join 2 tables and avoid the n+1 queries.

+10- Testing:
+- Any test written should start with the keyword "test_"
+- all the testcases are created in a separate database.
 -

 # Start From